xbach/docs/trezor-faq/eshop.rst

 Can you deliver one order to multiple addresses?
 ----------------------------------------------

-We can't split orders already made, however you can create as many orders with different addresses under your BuyTREZOR.com User Profile.
+We can't split orders already made, however you can create as many orders with different addresses under your TREZOR Shop User Profile.

 My package didn't arrive yet.
 What can be the reason?